 Pristine lakes, emerald fairways and stunning mountain views – golf at Sierra Star is a deep immersion in the majesty of the Eastern Sierra.
 Find an unpretentious club house and friendly, experienced staff ready to serve your every need at the highest golf course in California.
 Limited time?
 No problem.
 Tee off in the morning then enjoy lunch at Chip Shots Café, or hit the course after 5pm to play 5 holes with the 5 at 5 deal – perfect for the whole family.

-With some of the most radical terrain in the country, 80+ miles of singletrack to make progression easy, and a vast beginner zone for newbies, Mammoth Bike Park offers a world-class mountain biking experience for every skill level.
-The Discovery Zone is the best place to learn in the country.
-It offers a beginner lift and plenty of smooth, wide trails and small features to practice and progress on.
-Even the littlest tikes can cruise around the flat, fun Pioneer Practice Loop.
-With lessons, rentals and protective gear for all ages and abilities, Mammoth delivers an authentic mountain biking experience for everyone.
+With some of the most radical terrain in the country, 80+ miles of trails to make progression easy, and a vast beginner zone for newbies, Mammoth Bike Park offers a world-class mountain biking experience for every skill level.

 The options for hiking in and around the greater Mammoth Lakes region are almost too many to list.
 From mellow trails around town to soaring vistas along the Sherwins, the paths abound to the casual enthusiast or avid adventurer.

-The Mammoth Lakes Basin is a family favorite destination for hiking, biking, fishing and more.
+The Lakes Basin is a family-favorite destination for hiking, biking, fishing and more.
 Just a few miles up Lake Mary Road lies endless exploration.
-The first destination is Twin Lakes, sitting beautifully at 8,500 feet with Mammoth’s own shore-side Tamarack Lodge as an option for lodging, fine dining, camping and fishing.
-Continue up the road on one of the paved bike paths and you’ll find Lake Mary, Lake Mamie and Horseshoe Lake.
+The first destination is Twin Lakes, nestled at 8,500 feet with the historic Tamarack Lodge located sitting on its shore offering lodging, fine dining, camping and fishing.
+Continue up the road on one of the paved bike paths and you’ll find Lake Mary, Lake Mamie and the mysterious Horseshoe Lake.